Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 **When disconnect notifications are triggered:**
 - Clients are notified when they're disconnected by the server.
-- The server is notified when any client disconnects (whether the server disconnects the client or the client disconnects itself).
+- The server is notified when any client disconnects from the server, whether the server disconnects the client or the client disconnects itself.
 - Both the server and clients are notified when their network connection is unexpectedly disconnected (network interruption)

 **Client notification identifiers**